 Originally, I cut these into 9 bars, but with the frosting these are very rich and sweet, so I suggest cutting these into 12 (you can even cut them into 16 bars if you want more portion control).

 I used the natural powder colors from McCormick that I also used in my Strawberry Chocolate Pancake recipe.
 The McCormick natural food color comes in 3 packets: blue, red, and yellow.
-For this one I used equal parts blue and yellow and the color turned out perfectly!
-I also found that the colors got brighter the longer the frosting sits.

 Gluten Free Frosted Mint Brownies (Vegan)